+Compatibility

-Compatibility This engine will operate on any traditional O-31 track system, inc M.T.H.'s RealTrax® or ScaleTrax® or traditional tubular track.
-It compatible with most standard AC transformers.
-(See page 20 for ist of compatible transformers and wiring instructions.)
+This engine will operate on any traditional O-31 or larger O Gauge track system, including M.T.H.'s RealTrax® or ScaleTrax or traditional tubular track.
+It is also compatible with most standard AC transformers.
+(See page 18 for a complete list of compatible transformers and wiring instructions.)